How to choose a nursing home

 Choosing a nursing home is an important decision.
 Follow our step-by-step guide and we’ll help you make the right choice.

-The change of environment can be daunting, but our homes make the transition as smooth as possible – it’s what comes with 28 years of experience.
+The change of environment can be daunting, but our homes make the transition as smooth as possible – it’s what comes with over 30 years of experience.

 Often it’s a relief to be looked after by professional nursing and care staff: those who have felt lonely and unable to cope with a house or garden are pleasantly surprised by the feeling of companionship; those who may need medical attention can actually feel more independent than when they were living in their own home.

 But it’s vital to choose the right place – it will, after all, be your (or your relative’s) new home.